 Each trough is simply placed on the ground and the height of each one is adjusted using the stakes.
 There is a locking mechanism on each end of the trough that locks the stakes in at the desired height.

 While the other RV sewer hose support I looked are all made of heavy-duty plastic this one is made of lightweight durable aluminum.
 This Camco sewer hose support can hold the hose securely over uneven terrain and includes a strap kit to hold the hose to the stand.

 The kit includes straps to hold the hose securely.
 Set-up is fairly easy and should take just a few minutes.
 This RV sewer hose telescopes out to 6 feet and folds down to about 6 inches for easy storage.

 Valterra 20-Foot Slunky

-The Valterra is on our list of best RV sewer hose support due to it flexible design that let you get around curves very easily.
-It has been improved and is now 25% wider and 30% deeper for increased stability
+The Valterra is on our list of best RV sewer hose support due to its flexible design that lets you get around curves very easily.
+It has been improved and is now 25% wider and 30% deeper for increased stability.

 Camco RV Sanitation Kit

 This RV sanitation kit includes everything you need to maintain your RV holding tank system.
 The kit includes a 15-foot RhinoFLEX sewer hose, 15-foot Sidewinder sewer hose support, 100-pack sanitation gloves, sewer hose rinse cap, and a 15-pack TST Orange Drop to keep odors from getting out of control.